akhil3417/glava/Readme.md

 Gnu/Linux-ai-voice-assistant is a versatile interface that utilizes various open source tools, offering a seamless interaction with a variety of services and features.
 This project uses several extensions to provide voice-based interactions.
 The main components are:

 - [Vosk](https://alphacephei.com/vosk/) - An open-source speech recognition toolkit.
-- [Piper](https://github.com/rhasspy/piper) - A library for managing and interfacing with external processes.
+- [Piper](https://github.com/rhasspy/piper) - A fast, local neural text to speech system that sounds great.
 - [Shellgpt](https://github.com/TheR1D/shell_gpt) - A command-line productivity tool powered by AI large language models (LLM).

 ## Table of Contents